gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    on protected user message size by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
-It further updates the DTLS versions to use, as well as the HMAC algorithms for SCTP-AUTH, and simplifies secure implementation by some stricter requirements on the establishment procedures.
+It further updates the DTLS versions to use, as well as the HMAC algorithms for SCTP AUTH, and simplifies secure implementation by some stricter requirements on the establishment procedures.